Pistis Sophia: Fourth Book

 Part one of this book (Chapters 136-143) deals with cosmological and astrological speculation, and ritual development.
 It presents a myth of fallen archons of the aeons being imprisoned within the zodiacal sphere; outlines five realms of punishment (the Midst) and the types of sinners each holds; and gives specific configurations of the planets in the zodiac that allow souls to be released from each region.
 Jesus also interprets the elements of his incarnation and their role in the world, and administers the “baptism of the first offering” to his disciples.

 The second part of what is commonly thought of as the fourth book (chapters 144-148) appears after a lacuna in the text, and is probably part of a separate book.
 Its cosmology is different from the preceding text, and it focuses entirely on the destiny of various types of souls and the punishments of sinners.
 Some of the sins listed are duplicates from part one of book four, but list different punishments.
-It is also speculated that an evil being pulled her from the 13th out of envy for her beautiful creations and she has so fight her to get to her home universe.
+It is also speculated that an evil being pulled her from the 13th out of envy for her beautiful creations and she has to fight her to get to her home universe.
 In the end she is successful.